Political Science at the University of Montana

 The Department emphasizes high achievement in teaching, scholarship, and professional service by each of our diverse and talented faculty members.
 We share insights gained through study and residence in many countries of the world, as well as Montana and Washington, D.C.

-The PSCI community includes more than 200 undergraduate majors and graduate students.
+The PSCI community includes about 200 undergraduate majors and graduate students.
 In addition, students in other disciplines -- from natural sciences and forestry to public health, social work, business, law, journalism, and the humanities – study political science to increase their understanding of policy options, debates, and processes in their areas of expertise.